Huff Bremner Estate: Coronation Corner

 The corner of 142 street and 111 avenue is named Coronation Corner.
 In 1955, developer Eugene Pechet made a proposal to the City of Edmonton to open the Yale Hotel at the corner of 142 street and 111 avenue, which resulted in numerous protests from residents of adjacent neighborhoods.
 Residents were concerned that the hotel bar would lead to public intoxication in the nearby Coronation Park and pose a risk to students at Ross Sheppard High School.
 In 1956, Pechet's proposal was ultimately rejected.
 Later in 1956, a proposal to rezone the same corner for business instead of industrial was approved by City Council, but this was for the development of a service station.
-As of 2022, Coronation Corner includes a Second Cup coffeeshop, a liquor store, and a Vietnamese restaurant named Quan's Cafe.

 Nexus Business Park

 Nexus Business Park is located in the northeast corner of Huff Bremner.
 The business park serves as the neighborhood's main shopping area, containing several supermarkets and restaurants.
 A number of offices and organizations are also located in Nexus Business Park including the Centre for Family Literacy, the Alberta Genealogical Society, and the Edmonton Police Service Information Checks office.